Title: Religion and the Republic

 Location: Washington, D.C.

-Context: at the unveiling of the Equestrian Statue of Francis Asbury
+Context: An address at the unveiling of the Equestrian Statue of Francis Asbury.

 This occasion cannot but recall to our minds in a most impressive way the sacrifice and devotion that has gone into the making of our country.
 It is impossible to interpret it as the working out of a plan devised by man.
 The wisest and most far sighted of them had little conception of the greatness of the structure which was to arise on the foundation which they were making.
 As we review their accomplishments they constantly admonish us not only that “all things work together for good to them that love God,” but that in the direction of the affairs of our country there has been an influence that had a broader vision, a greater wisdom and a wider purpose, than that of mortal man, which we can only ascribe to a Divine Providence.
 A wide variety of motives has gone into the building of our republic.
 We can never understand what self government is or what is necessary to maintain it unless we keep these fundamentals in mind.
 To one of them, Francis Asbury, the first American Bishop of the Methodist Episcopal Church, and his associates, made a tremendous contribution.